CalWORKs Home Visiting Program (HVP)

 The California Work Opportunity and Responsibility to Kids (CalWORKs) Home Visiting Program (HVP), formerly known as the CalWORKs Home Visiting Initiative (HVI), is a voluntary program supervised by the California Department of Social Services (CDSS) and administered by participating California counties.
-The HVI aims to support positive health development and well-being outcomes for pregnant and parenting women, families, and infants born into poverty, expand their future educational, economic, and financial capability opportunities, and improve the likelihood that they will exit poverty.
+The HVP aims to support positive health development and well-being outcomes for pregnant and parenting people, families, and infants born into poverty, expand their future educational, economic, and financial capability opportunities, and improve the likelihood that they will exit poverty.

-Assembly Bill 1811 (Chapter 35, Statutes of 2018) appropriates funding for the implementation of the HVI program within the CalWORKs program.
-The HVI will provide an opportunity to demonstrate the impact of home visiting services with the CalWORKs population.
+Assembly Bill 1811 (Chapter 35, Statutes of 2018) appropriates funding for the implementation of the HVP within the CalWORKs program.
+The HVP will provide an opportunity to demonstrate the impact of home visiting services with the CalWORKs population.

-In order to be eligible for HVI an individual must meet both of the following criteria:
+In order to be eligible for HVP an individual must meet both of the following criteria:

-• Be a member of a CalWORKs assistance unit or the parent or caretaker relative for a child-only case;
+• The parent or caretaker relative for a child-only case.

-(B) The individual is pregnant or the individual is a parent or caretaker relative of a child less than 24 months of age at the time of enrollment in the program.
+(B) The individual is pregnant or the individual is a parent or caretaker relative of a child less than 24 months of age at the time the individual enrolls in the program.

 What is an Evidence-Based Home Visiting Model?

-“Evidence-based home visiting” is a program model which has been evaluated using the criteria developed by the United States Department of Health and Human Services (HHS) or an evidence-based approved program by the California Department of Social Services.
+“Evidence-based home visiting” is a program model which has been evaluated using the criteria developed by the United States Department of Health and Human Services (HHS) or an evidence-based program approved by the CDSS.